PSS silent pistol: Action

 The PSS is recoil-operated.
 It has a slide designed to operate silently, in keeping with the pistol's design for silent operation.

 In other respects, the PSS generally follows traditional conventions, except for the slide's guide rod, which is located above the barrel and instead of guide rails on the pistol frame.

+The weapon uses a special cartridge with an internal piston.
+It has been measured to produce a sound level of 122 dB.

+Production and use

+It is under production in the special weapons foundry at TsNIITochMash.
+PSS pistols are still in use by some FSB and MVD units.